Skip to content

 Privileged Gateway Intents with Message Content enabled

 Go to OAuth2 > URL Generator.
-Check these scopes:
+Check the bot scope.

 OAuth2 scopes selection